Retirement

 Plus, if you are worried about the security of your funds, deposits with EQ Bank are backed with CDIC deposit insurance of up to $100,000.

-- Up to 3 bank accounts with no fixed monthly fees, with an eligible Mastercard rewards credit card (Certain fees apply)
+• Up to 3 bank accounts with no fixed monthly fees

 Bottom line

 On its own, the decision to cut back on the Governor General’s clothing allowance may seem like a small win for the Canadian taxpayer.
 However, the mounting pressure that led to the change is symptomatic of broader concerns and struggles faced by everyday Canadians, particularly over the rising costs of living.
-At the same time, the issue offers an opportunity for Canadians to pause and think about ways of improving their finances to combat inflation in 2026.
+Rather than sitting in frustration, use this moment to pause and think about ways of improving your finances — sometimes a simple shift in how and where we save our money can help make it easier to achieve our future financial goals.

 You May Also Like